openresty/lua-nginx-module/README.markdown

 * `pool`
 	specify a custom name for the connection pool being used.
 If omitted, then the connection pool name will be generated from the string template `"<host>:<port>"` or `"<unix-socket-path>"`.

+* `pool_size`
+	specify the size of the connection pool.
+If omitted and no `backlog` option was provided, no pool will be created.
+If omitted but `backlog` was provided, the pool will be created with a default size equal to the value of the [lua_socket_pool_size](#lua_socket_pool_size) directive.
+	The connection pool holds up to `pool_size` alive connections ready to be reused by subsequent calls to [connect](#tcpsockconnect), but note that there is no upper limit to the total number of opened connections outside of the pool.
+If you need to restrict the total number of opened connections, specify the `backlog` option.
+	When the connection pool would exceed its size limit, the least recently used (kept-alive) connection already in the pool will be closed to make room for the current connection.
+	Note that the cosocket connection pool is per Nginx worker process rather than per Nginx server instance, so the size limit specified here also applies to every single Nginx worker process.
+Also note that the size of the connection pool cannot be changed once it has been created.
+	This option was first introduced in the `v0.10.14` release.

+* `backlog`
+	if specified, this module will limit the total number of opened connections for this pool.
+No more connections than `pool_size` can be opened for this pool at any time.
+If the connection pool is full, subsequent connect operations will be queued into a queue equal to this option's value (the "backlog" queue).
+	If the number of queued connect operations is equal to `backlog`, subsequent connect operations will fail and return `nil` plus the error string `"too many waiting connect operations"`.
+	The queued connect operations will be resumed once the number of connections in the pool is less than `pool_size`.
+	The queued connect operation will abort once they have been queued for more than `connect_timeout`, controlled by
+	[settimeouts](#tcpsocksettimeouts), and will return `nil` plus
+	the error string `"timeout"`.
+	This option was first introduced in the `v0.10.14` release.

 The support for the options table argument was first introduced in the `v0.5.7` release.

 This method was first introduced in the `v0.5.0rc1` release.